muak/AiForms.Dialogs/README.md

 Both of these have the function that notifies progress to the view.

 ### Show default Loading Dialog

+To show a Default Loading Dialog, you get an ILoading instance from AiForms.Dialogs.Loading.Instance and call its StartAsync method.

 The following code describes how to use default Loading Dialog: